 Like Heath, Heiberg emphasizes Euclid's enunciations: not however by a change of font, but by spacing out the letters like this.
-I assume Euclid did not consider doing such a thing, since he would not even have separated words with spaces, BUTWROTECONTINUOUSLYLIKETHIS.
-I suppose there still would have been the possibility of underlining for emphasis.
+I assume Euclid did not consider doing such a thing, since he would not even have separated words with spaces, BUTWROTECONTINU-OUSLYLIKETHIS.
+Likewise, though there might have been the possibility of underlining for emphasis, presumably Euclid did not use it.

 In The Mathematics of Plato's Academy [31, §6.2], David Fowler discusses what we know about ancient manuscript style.
 He also [31, §10.4] looks at what he calls the protasis-style of Euclid. $\Pi p \acute{\sigma} \tau \alpha \sigma{15}$ is the term of Proclus that we translate as "enunciation."
 Before Euclid, we have no evidence of any mathematics written in the Euclidean style, with an enunciation followed by justification.
-Aristotle's Prior Analytics might be an exception, except that it is not really mathematics, but logic.
-ToAny chance that underlines were used?
+Aristotle's Prior Analytics might be an exception, except that it is not really mathematics; and yet we signal our protases with rubrics like "Theorem N," and our justifications with the word "Proof" (and a box \Box at the end).
+Strictly speaking, this is not Euclid's style.

-&lt;sup>5At the beginning of the Prior Analytics, Aristotle defines πρότασις as "an affirmative or negative statement of something about some subject" [2, $24^{a}$ 10, p.
+5At the beginning of the Prior Analytics, Aristotle defines πρότασις as "an affirmative or negative statement of something about some subject" [2, 24^a10, p.
 199].
-We then translate the word as premiss or just proposition. Πρότασις is used in Greek today for an entire proposition of Euclid [29], but I am not aware of any ancient basis for this usage.
+We then translate the word as premiss or just proposition. Πρότασις is used in Greek today, as "proposition" is used in English, for an entire proposition of Euclid [29]; but I am not aware of any ancient basis for this usage.